Where We Work

-As I wrote nearly two years ago on VITAL, “family planning” seems to be a misnomer for most young people when it comes to sexual and reproductive health services.
+As I wrote nearly two years ago on VITAL, “family planning” seems to be a misnomer for most young people when it comes to reproductive health services.

 I’d just talked with a passionate, creative troupe of young Ethiopians during an IntraHealth Beat Making Lab partnership in Addis Ababa, and got to see them and other young people from around the world a few months later during the last International Conference on Family Planning in 2013.
 They made it clear that they weren’t, in fact, planning families.
 Instead, they were thinking about finishing school, finances, and, in some cases, taking care of their parents or younger siblings.

 "The term ‘future planning’ defines itself,” she says.
 “It is literally when you try to plan your future.
 This differs by person but can include educational goals, travel goals, personal goals, and family goals.
 I think this resonates with young people—including me—more than the term ‘family planning’ because we're simply not at a stage where we're even thinking about a family!
 Heck, I don't even know how to cook yet.
 So to even think about having a family is beyond where I am in my career.”

 Gedeon’s rap video entry secured a sponsorship to the 2013 conference—as well as a starring role in the Beat Making conference video, Future Planning: Beats & Youth in Ethiopia.
 She made strong, lasting connections with her fellow youth participants.